danielnjx/FreeRTOS-RPI3/README.md

-# FreeRTOS ported to Raspberry Pi 3 Model B
+# Cache flushing with FreeRTOS on the Raspberry Pi 3
 Adapted from James Walmsley and Forty-Tw0 ports.
 FreeRTOS v7.2